Archive forOctober, 2009

 Comments off

-Great Grandma Brophey
+d.
+Great Grandma Brophey (My Inspiration)

-The other day, as I frequently do, I mentioned Grandma Brophey to John.
+GrandmaThe other day, as I frequently do, I mentioned Grandma Brophey to John.
 He said I should write down my thoughts about her.
 She was the most influential person in my life.
-Someday I’ll be gone and no one will remember she even existed.
-She was special.
+Someday no one will remember she even existed.
+She was special and deserves to have her story told.

-Grandma Brophey was about 77 years old when she died in 1963.
+Grandma Brophey was 77 years old when she died in 1963.
 Her full name was Clara Ann Chamberlain Brophey.
 Those 77 years represented a life that was remarkable.

+Grandma supported the family by doing sewing alterations.
 She would sew late into the night for the wealthy ladies in town.
-Once they’d been her peers (financially) but she’d lost all that.
-Nevertheless she had pride and was definitely “a quality lady.”
+Once they’d been her peers (financially) but they’d lost all that.
+Nevertheless she had pride and was definitely “a quality lady” who earned the respect of all.

-As a child I realized how special she was.
-It was the little things she did.
-Most everyone who knew her called her “Grandma.”
+Everyone who knew her called her “Grandma.”
 She was the kind of caring person who listened to a child, and spoke words of wisdom worth the attention of the most mature.

-In the 1950′s she was “adopted” by an oriental couple so their children would have a grandmother in their new country.
 She took in unwed mothers and let them stay with her at a time when they were shunned.
-In those days, Midland, MI, was 99.999% white.
-Grandma would baby-sit for the only black couple which moved into town.
-(No one else would sit for them (and she convinced me to fill in for her when she was unavailable.))
-She was very involved with the Presbyterian Church: She made their choir robes, was a Sunday school teacher, mailed “birthday cards” to all children under five with parents who belonged to the church.
-She started a re-sale shop at a senior citizen residence facility which is still on-going (the Kings’ Daughters).
+Grandma was a babysitter for the first black couple who moved into Midland (an unpopular role in a town that was 99.999% white).
+She was very involved with the Presbyterian Church, making their choir robes, teaching Sunday school, and sending “birthday cards” to every youngster in the congregation.
+She started a re-sale shop at a senior citizen residence facility (the Kings’ Daughters).
+It’s still on-going.

-I don’t know how she did it, but she’d take me to Detroit once a year and we’d stay in the Tuller Hotel on Grand Circus Park so I could see and experience the “big city.”
+I don’t know how she did it financially, but she’d take me to Detroit once a year and we’d stay in the Tuller Hotel on Grand Circus Park so I could see and experience the “big city.”
 That was always the highlight of my year.
 She’d bake lovely big sweet rolls (with fresh orange zest) which she’d pass out to the house-cleaning people at the hotel in lieu of a tip.
 I remember struggling to carry the suitcase from the “bus station” to the Tuller.
 It probably wasn’t far, but it sure seemed like we walked forever and paying for a taxi was out of the question.
 While in Detroit, we’d go to Bob-Lo Island and visit the Vernors plant.
 I got to explore Hudson’s glorious shopping mecca, and we’d dine at the Bonjo Grill.

 One Mother’s Day she was named “Mother of the Year” by the Midland Daily News.
 Yet this was a woman, who’d never given birth.

-She was a caring, loving lady; a beautiful white-haired fashion plate, who knew style and was ahead of her time.
+She was a caring, loving tiny lady; a beautiful white-haired fashion plate, who knew style and was ahead of her time.

-Grandma passed away in 1963.
+She passed away in 1963.

 Comments off